-Also, in the City, the scarcity of land that can be utilized to construct affordable housing becomes a barrier in meeting housing needs.
 The most significant obstacle to addressing the needs of homeless citizens is the lack of available funding.
-The jurisdiction receives Supportive Housing Program funds and financial resources from the Department of Children and Families to assist Marion residents with mortgage, rent and utility assistance.
+The jurisdiction receives Supportive Housing Program funds and financial resources from the Department of Children and Families to assist Marion residents with mortgage, rent, and utility assistance.
 These funding sources can only address a small portion of the homeless needs in the County.

 Decreases in private donations, have affected local non-profit homeless service providers who are having a difficult time meeting the needs of the growing homeless population.
 In addition, programmatic requirements for other HUD competitive grants do not always coincide with determined local needs.
-Listed below are the actions planned to address the obstacles in meeting underserved needs, developing affordable housing, reducing lead-based paint hazards, reducing the number of families living in poverty, improving institutional capacity and structure, and encouraging coordination between all housing and social service agencies.